Passive rewilding: Asia

 Areas of the Golan Heights between Israel, Syria, Lebanon, and Jordan have become a haven for Indian wolves, mountain gazelles, wild boars, vultures, and other species due to minefields that prevent human access.
 The Al Madam village in the United Arab Emirates is a ghost town that is being reclaimed by the desert.
 The abandoned town of Akarmara, in Abkhazia, is gradually being absorbed by the natural world, where forests are reclaiming the remaining apartments, and animals such as cows and pigs are found roaming the area.
 The town of Agdam, Azerbaijan that was abandoned after the First Nagorno-Karabakh War has been overgrown with grasses and weeds.
 The closed off United Nations Buffer Zone in Cyprus has become a haven for wildlife.

 Northern Europe

 Inchkeith in Scotland was a military defense for over 500 years and now it is home to seal pups, eider duck and European cave spiders.
-The island of Swona still have cattle roaming after the inhabitants left the area in the early 1980s.
+The island of Swona still has cattle roaming after the inhabitants left the area in the early 1980s.
 Canvey Wick in Essex now features 300 species of moths and insects due to passive rewilding.
 A former slate quarry in Wales was one of the largest producers of slate in the world before shutting down in 1969, and nature has consequentially been reclaiming the land.

-Chatterley Whitfield, which was a bustling coal mine in Staffordshire, is now reclaimed by buddleia, sunflowers, in addition to rabbits, foxes and badgers.
+Chatterley Whitfield, which was a bustling coal mine in Staffordshire, England, is now reclaimed by buddleia, sunflowers, in addition to rabbits, foxes and badgers.
 Stack Rock Fort, Wales, is abandoned and reclaimed by plant life and sea birds.
 Nunhead Cemetery, established in the Victorian era, is now occupied by green ring-necked parakeets, a fungus called dead man's fingers, and blackberry bushes growing on the graves.
 The once-comprehensively farmed Knepp Castle Estate in West Sussex is now a habitat to numerous rare species.
 Closed in 1999, Plaza cinema in Wales has been reclaimed by trees.
 On Channelsea Island, a series of derelict buildings have been reclaimed by nature.
+After its abandonment, Netley Abbey near Southampton, England, fell into neglect and became overgrown with trees and ivy.
+By the late 18th century, the ruins were largely roofless and covered in vegetation, contributing to their reputation as a picturesque romantic ruin.